The United Kingdom has long been a global leader in higher education — blending centuries-old…

 - Fairly smooth visa process.

-- Post-study work visa: 1 year (can be extended).
+- Post-study work visa: 1 year, extendable.

 - Hungary: